You may find your parrot chewing on its toys or cage bars to keep its beak ground down.

 Parrots need cuttlebones when their activities aren’t grinding down their continuously growing beaks.
-Cuttlebones are a good source of calcium.
-Also, adding cuttlebone to your parrot’s cage set-up is a source of enrichment.
+Cuttlebones are high in calcium and a good source of enrichment.

 Where Does Cuttlebone Come From?